appium/dotnet-client/README.md

 - You need to add the following namespace line: `using OpenQA.Selenium.Appium;`.
 - Use the `AppiumDriver` class/subclass to construct the driver.
-It works the same as the Selenium Webdriver, except that the ports are defaulted to Appium values, and the driver does not know how to start the Appium on its own.
+It works the same as the Selenium Webdriver, except that the ports are defaulted to Appium values, and the driver does not know how to start the Appium independently.
 - To use the Appium methods on Element, you need to specify the parameter of `AppiumDriver` or its subclasses.

 [Read Wiki](https://github.com/appium/appium-dotnet-driver/wiki)